 In general, appeals to emotion pique curiosity and get our attention, but some attention to reason and facts should also be included.
 That doesn't mean we need to spell out the technical manual on the product on the opening sale message, but basic information about design or features, in specific, concrete ways can help an audience make sense of your message and the product or service.
 Avoid using too many abstract terms or references, as not everyone will understand these.
 You want your sales message to do the work, not the audience.

-that intrigues, informs, persuades, calls to action, and closes the sale.
+persuades, calls to action, and